junymc/junymc.github.io/_posts/2020-01-05-javascript_project_shoe_collection_spa.markdown

 gem 'rack-cors'
 ```

 AJAX stands for Asynchronous JavaScript and XML.
-AJAX is a new and popular technique for creating better, faster, and more interactive web applications with the help of XML, HTML, CSS, and Java Script.
+AJAX is a new and popular technique for creating more
+dynamic and interactive web applications with the help of XML, HTML, CSS, and Java Script.

 ## Frontend
 ### HTML
-This app starts the page with basic elements in HTML.
-Head with style links and script links to all the files.
-Body with all the brand logo images and new shoe form.
-As the javascript function creates more elemnts and depends the user's action, the HTML will change and so does the page.
+This app starts the page with the basic elements of HTML.
+Head consists of the style links and the script links to all the files.
+The Body contains the brand logo imagery and a form to add new shoes.
+The javascript function creates more elements and the user's action(s) determine what HTML is changed and what will be displayed on the page.

 ```
 <div id="new-shoe-container">